eclipse/kapua/dev-tools/src/main/openshift/readme.md

 On CentOS 7 it can be installed with the following commands (all as `root`):

-    yum install haveged
+    yum install epel-release # only if you yum install haveged
     systemctl enable --now haveged

+As the package comes from the [EPEL repositories](https://fedoraproject.org/wiki/EPEL "Information about EPEL").
+If you haven't yet enabled those repositories, then you need to do this before trying to install `haveged`:

+    yum install epel-release

 For more information about `haveged` see http://www.issihosts.com/haveged/

+For more information about the "EPEL repositories" see https://fedoraproject.org/wiki/EPEL

 ## Starting Kapua on OpenShift